 My music runs the gamut from the very simple and lyrical to the highly experimental.
 My influences range from Gregorian chant and medieval troubadors to the post-Webern serialists and minimalists of the late 20th century, with everything in between.

-Feel free to contact me with any questions about music and sound design, and ask for a demo CD or (if you're in a hurry) download some samples:
+Feel free to contact me with any questions about music and sound design.
+Listen to some samples:

 Here are some projects I've done…

 Television, and Radio

 • When Comedy Went to School, documentary by Ron Frank and Mevlut Akkaya, about the history of stand-up comedy in the Catskills.
 "Hilariously funny and delightfully nostalgic."—About.com.
 Theatrical release, 2103

 Ballet mécanique, 1924 film by Fernand Léger and Dudley Murphy.
 Editing and mixing new recording of original music by George Antheil to fit film.
 Anthology Film Archives, New York.
 Premiered May 5, 2001, at Brandeis University, as part of Boston Cyberarts Festival; and September 5, 2001, at Whitney Museum of American Art, New York City, as part of Unseen Cinema festival; subsequent world tour of 25 museums, 2001-2005.

 • Bad Boy Made Good, documentary directed by Ron Frank about the history and revival of the Ballet mécanique.
 Premiered at the New Haven Film Fest, 2003, where it won first audience prize.
 Shown on PBS and released on DVD, 2006.

 • How to Know God, documentary by Deepak Chopra based on his best-selling book, 2006

 • Off the Chain, documentary about Pit Bulls by Bobby J. Brown and Troy Garity, 2005